Edward Montagu-Stuart-Wortley: Imperial wars

-During the Second Boer War Stuart-Wortley commanded a composite battalion of the King's Royal Rifles Corps and Rifle Brigade (Prince Consort's Own) at the Battle of the Tugela Heights, assisting in the Relief of Ladysmith.
-In July 1901, he received the promotion to lieutenant-colonel, and was appointed a military attaché to Paris, a post he would hold for three years.
+During the Second Boer War, Stuart-Wortley, after having served as an assistant adjutant general (AAG) from December 1899 to March 1900, commanded a composite battalion of the KRRC and the Rifle Brigade (The Prince Consort's Own) at the Battle of the Tugela Heights, assisting in the Relief of Ladysmith.
+In July 1901, he received the promotion to lieutenant colonel, and was appointed a military attaché to Paris, a post he would hold for three years, during which time he was promoted to brevet colonel in March 1904.
+He then went on a period of half-pay from July 1904.
+In June 1906 he was made a Companion of the Order of the Bath (CB) in the 1906 Birthday Honours, and was promoted to full colonel in February 1907.

-In the summer of 1907 Kaiser Wilhelm rented Stuart-Wortley's home Highcliffe Castle whilst he recovered from an acute throat trouble.
+In the summer of 1907 the German Emperor, Kaiser Wilhelm, rented Stuart-Wortley's home Highcliffe Castle whilst he recovered from an acute throat trouble.
 In return for his hospitality Edward was given two stained glass windows for the castle and invited to visit the German Army's manoeuvres at Alsace the next year.
 Stuart-Wortley had several conversations with the Kaiser, during which Wilhelm II explained that he desired and had always worked towards, positive relations with Britain.
 Stuart-Wortley, believing the Kaiser, decided that publicizing these views would counteract the anti-German sentiment in Britain that was rising during the Anglo-German naval arms race.
 He thus wrote up his notes from his meetings and handed them over to a journalist from The Daily Telegraph in September 1908.
 Although the transcript had first been submitted to the Kaiser's staff for approval, the text was not properly checked by German officials, and the publication of the notes as an "interview" with the Kaiser resulted in the Daily Telegraph Affair that infuriated the British public and weakened the political power of the Kaiser within Germany.

-Between 1908 and 1912 Stuart-Wortley commanded the 10th Infantry Brigade at Shorncliffe Army Camp.
+In April 1908 Stuart-Wortley was removed from the half-pay list, promoted to the temporary rank of brigadier general, and succeeded Colonel Samuel Lomax in command of the 10th Infantry Brigade, which was then based at Shorncliffe Army Camp.
+After relinquishing command of the brigade he again went on half-pay in April 1912.
+He was promoted to major general in March 1913.